 Nutrients can be broken down into different types: macronutrients, micronutrients, and phytonutrients.
 Many of them are essential nutrients because your body can't make them, so you have to get them from the foods you eat.

-Macronutrients: "Macro" means big, so the macronutrients are the big nutrients, better known as protein, fats and carbohydrates.
+Macronutrients: "Macro" means big.
+The macronutrients are the big nutrients, better known as protein, fats and carbohydrates.
 Everything you eat contains varying amounts of these nutrients.
-Despite the popularity of some fad diets that require you to drastically reduce any of these macronutrients, all of them are important for your health and you need them everyday.
+Despite the popularity of some fad diets that require you to reduce your intake of any one of these macronutrients, all of them are important for your health, and you need them every day.

 Proteins are necessary for building the tissues in your body, including all the muscles, organs, skin and parts of the immune system.
 Your body can also use protein for energy or convert it to fat.
 Carbohydrates include sugar, starch and fiber.
 Sugars and starches are needed for the energy that your body needs to function every day.
 Extra carbohydrates are converted to fat.

 Fats are needed for the membranes that surround all the cells in your body, for normal brain and nerve function, and for signaling hormones.
 Just like protein, the extra fat can be used as fuel for the body or can be stored as fat.